PathriK/Offline-Web-App-Creator/README.md

 }
 ```

-**Note**:
-- The parameter version of the command uses version '1.0.0' and it can not be overriden.
+*Note:*
 - When using the '.rc' format of the command, everything is mandatory.
+- Similar to the 1st version, it creates a simple menu file